-Trying to rectify estrangements caused by small misunderstandings can lead to situations similar to that of a man whose horse has escaped the barn.
-If the man dashes after the horse in a futile effort to capture it, the horse runs faster and further away.
-But if the man simply returns home, the matter is settled quite easily, for the horse will return to the barn once it becomes hungry or thirsty.
+Trying to rectify estrangements caused by small misunderstandings can lead to situations similar to that of a person whose horse has escaped the barn.
+Dashing after the horse in a futile effort to capture it makes the horse run faster and farther away.
+But if the person simply returns home, the matter is settled quite easily, for the horse will return to the barn once it becomes hungry or thirsty.

-Let go and let small disputes resolve themselves; and let the other person come back around of his own accord.
+Let go by letting small disputes resolve themselves; and let the other person come back around of his or her own accord.
 Application of too much power in petty disputes can drive you further from your goal, and make reconciliation more difficult.

 Caution is justified against negative people who may have forced themselves upon you, perhaps through some misunderstanding.
 In this case, to actively intervene will probably cause hostility and more problems.
-The better course for now is to just endure them until they eventually move on of their own accord.
+The better course for now is to endure the circumstances until they eventually dissolve and the disgruntled move on of their own accord.

 If you find yourself in a group of people with whom you have little in common, seeds of opposition can turn into personal isolation.
-In such circumstances, the ideal solution is to find someone with whom you share deep interests, and whom you can trust.
+In such circumstances, the ideal solution is to find someone with whom you share deep interests and unwavering trust.
 Through the taking of a good friend or partner, inner opposition can be overcome.

 When someone with sincere intentions at first appears to oppose you, look deeper.
-It may be that you have misjudged this person, or that you have been somehow mistaken in your own attitudes or behavior.
-In this world, sincere people should be met openly: how could this be a mistake?
+It may be that you have misjudged this person, or that you have somehow been mistaken in your own attitudes or behavior.
+In this world, sincere people should be met openly—wouldn’t you wish the same for yourself?

 Line 6 (top line)